 Every piece of our Apparel collection has a washing label.
 We recommend you to always follow the instructions on this label.
+You can find the detailed washing instructions down below.
 If anything is unclear or you want further advice, please get in touch with our Customer Service department.

 We advise our customers the following cleaning and protection instructions for their Filling Pieces:

 - Before wearing the Filling Pieces, please treat them with a premium quality transparent leather/suede/nubuck spray which protects against dirt, water and stains.